Purchasing (Policy 6130)

 c.
 Any effort to circumvent or abuse State and University purchasing regulations and policies or procedures will not be condoned and is subject to disciplinary action up to and including dismissal from employment.

 (i.)
 All employees are involved in business transacted by the University in one form or another.
 Especially so are those professional purchasers and other personnel who purchase items and services, including those using the University P-card.
 Each employee has a personal responsibility to conduct University business in an ethical manner and assure the integrity of the purchasing and procurement processes.

 (ii.)
 Conflict of interest: A conflict of interest occurs when a person’s private interests compete with his or her professional obligations to the University to a degree that an independent observer might reasonably question whether the person’s professional actions or decisions are materially affected by personal considerations, including but not limited to personal gain, financial or otherwise.
 Employees are therefore prohibited from entering into service contracts with or selling goods to the University.

 (iii.)
 Influencing/conspiring to influence: The University prohibits the influencing or conspiring to influence purchasing decisions and contract awards.
 Attempts at influence may include kickbacks and bribes, peddling or payment of a fee, back door selling, hard-sell tactics, fraternization, or offering gifts to avoid following published procedures or gain advantages.

 (iv.)
 Post issuance contract oversight is required to guarantee the University receives all goods and services as per the terms of the agreement.
 Boise State Policy #6030 describes roles and responsibilities for contract management.

 e.
-It is the responsibility of the University Purchasing Director to ensure that procurement staff are properly trained to execute their duties efficiently and in accordance with laws and regulations.
+It is the responsibility of the Procurement and Vendor Services Director to ensure that procurement staff are properly trained to execute their duties efficiently and in accordance with laws and regulations.